 Prices will drop and the light may become more popular as an

 alternative to higher priced LED bulbs.
-(LED units are more
+At the time of writing LED units were more

 High Efficiency Plasma (HEP)